dmlc/xgboost/doc/gpu/index.rst

 This page contains information about GPU algorithms supported in XGBoost.
 To install GPU support, checkout the :doc:`/build`.

+.. note:: CUDA 8.0, Compute Capability 3.5 required

+  The GPU algorithms in XGBoost require a graphics card with compute capability 3.5 or higher, with CUDA toolkits 8.0 or later.
+  (See `this list <https://en.wikipedia.org/wiki/CUDA#GPUs_supported>`_ to look up compute capability of your GPU card.)

 *********************************************
 CUDA Accelerated Tree Construction Algorithms
 *********************************************